somagaze/liewphohl-site/_liewphedia/sophists-gambit.md

 Layer \[X\]:

->   The opponent may recognize the sophistry in this layer, too. *"Big-pharma wants me to think that's what big-pharma wants me to think."* If so, it is a repeat of Layer Two.
+>   The opponent may recognize the sophistry in this layer, too. *"Big-pharma wants me to think that's what big-pharma wants me to think."*&nbsp; If so, it is a repeat of Layer Two.
 Otherwise, continue...
 {: .prompt-info }

   - Opponent is satisfied they didn't succumb to the claim, nor the manipulation